fmezou/lappdeploy/docs/lappdeploy_user_guide/environment_variables.rst

 .. envvar:: APPLIST

-    Contain the full pathname of the `applist` file.
+    Contain the full pathname of the :term:`applist` file.

     Default value: none

 .. envvar:: APPLIST_TO_INSTALL

     Contain the full pathname of the :doc:`appfilter` output file.
-This file matches a subset of `applist` syntax by containing only :dfn:`appName`, :dfn:`appVersion`, :dfn:`appPackage`, and :dfn:`appArgs` columns.
+This file matches a subset of :term:`applist` syntax by containing only :dfn:`appName`, :dfn:`appVersion`, :dfn:`appPackage`, and :dfn:`appArgs` columns.

     Default value: none